-The safety class is assumed to be high (safety class 3), thus $\gamma_d = 1$.
 The beams are assumed to be indoors, in a heated environment.
 Therefore, they are characterized by an environment in which relative humidity very seldom, if ever, exceeds 65 %.
 Thus, the service class can be assumed to be 1.
 In this example only load combination in the ULS is considered.
 Only the load combination with wind as principal load is shown in this example.
+The governing load combination is thus a), that is wind as principal load.